 If you are purchasing a brand new mask, we highly recommend pre-treating your mask to remove any residue that can be left behind during manufacturing.
-Check out our blog post "How to pre-treat a new snorkel mask, watch the video below.
+For a video demonstration on how to pre-treat a new snorkel mask, watch the video below.
 Be sure to subscribe to our YouTube channel for more how-to videos like this.

 Know how to clear the water out of the snorkel tube